Xfinity WiFi Extender: Your Ultimate Guide to xFi Pods

 • Buffering: Streaming services constantly buffer on TVs or devices in certain parts of the house.

-It’s important to note that an extender is designed to improve coverage, not to increase the maximum speed of your internet plan.
+an extender is designed to improve coverage, not to increase the maximum speed of your internet plan.
 Its goal is to deliver a more consistent and reliable connection to those hard-to-reach places.

 Step-by-Step: How to Set Up an Xfinity WiFi Extender